Can Employers Use Sabbaticals Instead of Layoffs During Financial Crises? Seeking Advice

 Dear Thirumeni Selvam,

-Is it an alternative proposal gaining the active consideration of your management, or just a curious question to find out an alternative for mass layoff in a situation like nationwide lockdown due to COVID-19?
+Is it an alternative proposal gaining the active consideration of your management, or just a curious question to find out an alternative for mass layoff in a situation like a nationwide lockdown due to COVID-19?

 Our learned friend, Mr. Dinesh, has given an elaborate answer distinguishing sabbatical leave and layoff and the legal approach to layoff, and I do hope that your "thank you note" indicates your satisfactory acceptance of the answers given so far.